johlar/poddy/README.md

 ## Development

-When passing arguments in local development, don't forget the separator (e.g. `npm run start -- <args>`).
+When passing arguments in local development, don't forget the separator (e.g. `npm run start -- search --name "some podcast"`).